 Setting Up User Permissions on Backup Repositories

-If you plan to create backups on a Veeam backup repository with Veeam Agent backup policies configured in Veeam Backup & Replication, you do not need to grant access permissions on the backup repository to users.
+If you plan to create backups in a Veeam backup repository with Veeam Agent backup jobs configured in Veeam Backup & Replication, you do not need to grant access permissions on the backup repository to users.
 In the Veeam Agent management scenario, to establish a connection between the backup server and protected computers, Veeam Backup & Replication uses a TLS certificate.
 To learn more, see the Configuring Security Settings section in the Veeam Agent Management Guide.

 Right after installation, access permissions on the default backup repository are set to Allow to everyone for testing and evaluation purposes.
 If necessary, you can change these settings.

 After you create a new backup repository, access permissions on this repository are set to Deny to everyone.
-To allow users to store backups on the backup repository, you must grant users with access permissions to this repository.
+To allow users to store backups in the backup repository, you must grant users with access permissions to this repository.

 To grant access permissions to a security principal:

 - In Veeam Backup & Replication, open the Backup Infrastructure view.